Álex Baena

-Alejandro "Álex" Baena Rodríguez (born 20 July 2001) is a Spanish professional footballer who plays as a left midfielder, left winger, or attacking midfielder for La Liga club Atlético Madrid and the Spain national team.
+Alejandro "Álex" Baena Rodríguez (born 20 July 2001) is a Spanish professional footballer who plays as a left midfielder or attacking midfielder for club Atlético Madrid and the Spain national team.

 Club career

 Villarreal

-Baena was born in Roquetas de Mar, Almería, Andalusia, and joined Villarreal's youth setup in 2011, from Roquetas.
+Baena was born in Roquetas de Mar, and joined Villarreal's youth setup in 2011, from Roquetas.
 He made his senior debut with the C-team on 21 December 2018, coming on as a second-half substitute in a 2–0 Tercera División home victory against Rayo Ibense.

 Ahead of the 2019–20 season, Baena was assigned to the reserves in Segunda División B, debuting as a starter on 14 September 2019 in a 3–0 victory against Llagostera.
 On 13 July of the following year, he made his first-team league debut, replacing fellow youth graduate Manu Trigueros in a 1–2 home loss against Real Sociedad.

 Baena scored his first professional goal on 5 November 2020, netting his club's third in a 4–0 UEFA Europa League home routing of Maccabi Tel Aviv.
 Seven days later, he renewed his contract until 2025.
 On 19 August 2021, Baena moved to Segunda División club Girona on a one-year loan.
 On 26 August 2022, he and teammate Nicolas Jackson were fully promoted to the main squad.
 In the 2023–24 season, he became the top assist provider in La Liga with 14 assists.

 Atlético Madrid

 On 2 July 2025, Baena joined Atlético Madrid, signing a five-year-contract.
+Later that year, on 27 October, he scored his first goal for the club in a 2–0 away win over Real Betis.